Home » Drawing Tutorials » Architecture » How to Draw a Dog House

 Step 9: Shade the planes of the house

-Draw the shadows on the dog house using the same principle you used when working with a cube.
-After establishing the light source, begin adding even, clear hatching to the shaded areas.
-Make the shadows darker depending on how little light reaches each specific area.
-To draw shadows as correctly as possible, study our article on light and shadow.
+Shade the dog house using the same principles you would use when drawing a cube.
+After determining the light source, apply even, consistent hatching to the shaded planes.
+Make the darkest areas those that receive the least light.
+To better understand shading, review our article on light and shadow.

-Finalize the drawing of the dog house by checking the remaining areas, finding any inaccuracies or mistakes, and correcting them if possible.
-Check the tonal relationships in your drawing and add more halftones and shadows if necessary.
+Finalize the dog house drawing by checking for inaccuracies and correcting them where needed.
+Review the tonal relationships throughout the drawing and add additional halftones and shadows if necessary.

-This shape, essentially a cube with a triangular top, is very easy to repeat and give a three-dimensional appearance.
+This shape, essentially a cube with a triangular roof, is easy to construct and gives you a great opportunity to practice creating convincing three-dimensional forms.

-For additional practice, you can try drawing a dog house from different planes and points of view.
-You can also create a more complex composition by drawing a dog lying inside or next to the house.
-All of this is very good practice for making your drawing skills stronger and deeper.
+For additional practice, try drawing a dog house from different viewpoints.
+You can also create a more complex composition by drawing a lying dog inside or next to the house.
+All of this is excellent practice for improving your drawing skills.

-We hope that this dog house drawing lesson was interesting to you.
-Visit our other lessons and continue learning.
-Also, do not forget to subscribe to us on social networks so you do not miss new guides.
+We hope this dog house drawing tutorial was helpful.
+Be sure to explore our other tutorials to continue developing your drawing skills, and follow us on social media so you don’t miss new guides.

 Leave a Reply